alexnaish/mockercinno/README.md

 ### Response Schema

 *  `status` - The status code of the response.
-*  `headers` - An object containing header names as keys and their corresponding values.
+*  `headers` - An object containing headers as keys and their corresponding values.
-*  `cookies` - An object containing header names as keys and their corresponding values.
+*  `cookies` - An object containing cookies as keys and their corresponding values.
 *  `body` - An object defining the response body.

 An example of the above settings: